Business

 Why is government considered essential to society?

-Government is considered essential because it provides the foundational structures — legal, economic, and social — that allow a society to function.
-Without government, there would be no enforceable rule of law, no public infrastructure, no regulated financial system, and no safety net for vulnerable citizens.
+Government provides the foundational structures, legal, economic, and social, that allow a society to function.
+Without it, there would be no enforceable rule of law, no public infrastructure, no regulated financial system, and no safety net for vulnerable citizens.
 The United Nations identifies accountable governance as a prerequisite for sustainable development and lasting peace.